decretist/Dissertation/Chapter0/chapter0.md

 editors intended.
 I then began to experiment with writing Python programs that used regular expressions to extract textual features of interest.
-The fact that the OCP e-text format is not tree-structured the way XML is---textual features have start tags but not end tags---makes it extremely difficult to parse, so this was a slow process.[^8]
+The fact that the OCP e-text format is not tree-structured the way XML is---textual features have start tags but does not have end tags---makes it extremely difficult to parse, so this was a slow process.[^10]

-My initial focus in the first half of 2013 was on the use of David Mimno's MALLET (MAchine Learning for LanguagE Toolkit) to topic model *dicta* and canon texts from the first and second recensions of Gratian's *Decretum* as a way to identify new topics added in the second recension.
-The inspiration was Pennington's observation that most passages in the *Decretum* dealing with the legal status of Jews, particularly those dealing with forced conversion, were introduced only in the second recension.[^9] My goal was to see whether MALLET could surface more such topics, by topic modeling the first and second parts of the vulgate *Decretum*, topic modeling the first recension, and seeing what topics were left when the first recension topics were subtracted from the vulgate topics.
-While simple in concept, this proved prohibitively difficult in practice.[^10]
+My initial focus in the first half of 2013 was on the use of David Mimno's MALLET (MAchine Learning for LanguagE Toolkit) to topic model *dicta* and canon texts from the first and second recensions of Gratian's *Decretum* as a way to identify new topics added in the second recension.[^11] The inspiration was Pennington's observation that most passages in the *Decretum* dealing with the legal status of Jews, particularly those dealing with forced conversion, were introduced only in the second recension.[^12] My goal was to see whether MALLET could surface more such topics, by topic modeling the first and second parts of the vulgate *Decretum*, topic modeling the first recension, and seeing what topics were left when the first recension topics were subtracted from the vulgate topics.
+While simple in concept, this proved prohibitively difficult in practice.[^13]

 In July 2013, I was working at MITH, and following the DH 2013 conference at University of Nebraska-Lincoln out of general interest